 Toast the coconut in a clean, dry pan over medium heat (it will start to turn golden and smell heavenly!)
 Set aside.

 In the bowl of the food processor, place the toasted coconut, oats (or leave out if you like a chewier rolled oat texture), pecans. sea salt.
 Pulse a few times to break up and turn into fine pieces/powder.

 Now add your dates, and process to mix.
-No large chunks of date should be visible.
+No large chunks of date should be visible when you are done.

 Add melted chocolate and sunbutter into the food processor, and pulse to blend thoroughly.
 May add any of the healthy add ins now too if you choose.

 Form into balls using a cookie scoop to keep your hands clean and place into refrigerator to harden.
 I use about a tablespoon per cookie.

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!